WBBSE Solutions For Class 7 History Chapter 5 The Mughal Empire Topic B The Nature Of Rajput And The Deccan Policy Of The Mughals Imperial Rule

 The land was measured both in terms of the fertility of soil and rate of agricultural production and then divided into four parts-

-- Polaj: Land which was cultivated throughout the year and never left fallow.
+1. Polaj: Land that was cultivated throughout the year and never left fallow.

-- Chachar: Land which was cultivated every four years.
+3. Chachar: Land that was cultivated every four years.

 2. Subdivisions: